privacy-scaling-explorations/zk-kit.circom/packages/binary-merkle-root/README.md

 </div>

 > [!NOTE]
-> This library has been audited as part of Semaphore V4: https://semaphore.pse.dev/Semaphore_4.0.0_Audit.pdf.
-The source has been moved from zk-kit to zk-kit.circom but remained the same.
+> This library has been audited as part of the Semaphore V4 PSE audit: https://semaphore.pse.dev/Semaphore_4.0.0_Audit.pdf.
+The source code has been moved from zk-kit to zk-kit.circom but remained the same.

 ## 🛠 Install